pb03/modular-css-guide/README.md

 #### How would I know whether I've named the classes correctly or not
 Just a simple trick I use to follow:

-If you or your code reviewer can understand what the classes do only by reading the CSS code then 👍.
+If you or your code reviewer can understand what the classes do only by reading the CSS file then 👍.

+&nbsp;

 ## Tips for improving Readability